Andrianarimanana/Aretim-po_Heart_Disease_Prediction/README.md

 - Click Publish

 ## Note
-this the maping used in the featurs encoder.
+this the mapping used in the featurs encoder.
 --------------------
 Colonne : thal
 Classes : ['fixed defect' 'normal' 'reversable defect']